 National Check The Chip Day

-Getting a pet microchipped is an important way to protect that pet and make sure that it’s returned if it ever gets lost.
+Getting a pet microchipped is an important way to protect that pet and ensure it is returned if it ever gets lost.
 A pet’s microchip provides reliable, secure, and permanent identification that can be easily accessed by a veterinarian.
-This can be a big help in making sure that more of the lost dogs that enter shelters are reunited with their humans.
+This can be a big help in ensuring that more lost dogs that enter shelters are reunited with their humans.

-Of course, the microchips are only good if they’re kept up to date, which brings us to National Check the Chip Day.
-This holiday is observed annually on August 15th and encourages everyone to make sure that their pet’s microchip has the latest information on it and is working reliably.
+Of course, microchips are only effective if they are kept up to date, which brings us to National Check the Chip Day.
+This holiday is observed annually on August 15th and encourages everyone to ensure that their pet’s microchip has the latest information and is working reliably.

 The History Of National Check The Chip Day

-Microchipping pets has been around for quite some time now.
-The first patent filed for an animal microchipping system was filed in 1985 by AVID Identification Systems — a company that was based in southern California.
+Microchipping pets has been around for quite some time.
+The first patent filed for an animal microchipping system was in 1985 by AVID Identification Systems—a company based in Southern California.

-We’re currently unsure of when National Check the Chip Day was invented, but we do think that it was a holiday that was necessary to create.
-Oftentimes, people will have a chip implanted in their pet and then they’ll move.
+We’re currently unsure when National Check the Chip Day was created, but we do think it was a necessary holiday to establish.
+Often, people will have a chip implanted in their pet and then move.

-This means that the information on the chip is no longer current and that the pet might not be reunited with them if it ever gets lost.
-That’s why it’s important for every pet owner to make sure that the information on their pet’s chip is kept up-to-date.
+This means that the information on the chip is no longer current, and the pet might not be reunited with them if it ever gets lost.
+That’s why it’s important for every pet owner to ensure that the information on their pet’s chip is kept up to date.

 Some Quick & Easy Facts About Pet Microchips